Tripti-Kharrailang/quiz_assienment/README.md

-#First assiengment for the AR/VR subject(Flimn Quiz)
+#First assiengment for the AR/VR subject(Flim Quiz)